 Intergenerational Altruism: Estimates Based on News About Expected Mortality

 This paper analyzes the inter-vivos transfers and bequest decisions of about 700,000 individuals during a period when the decision-maker receives negative news about future life expectancy.
 The event that produces the news is a negative health outcome.
-In line with models of dynastic utility maximization, negative news about personal life expectancy has little impact on dynasty wealth.
-The reason is that the decline in wealth for the parent is offset by a similar increase in the wealth for the children.
-The size of the inter-vivos transfers and the bequest is positively related to the wealth of the parent and the severity of the diagnosis--irrespective of diagnosis-specific demand for informal care.
+In line with models of dynastic utility maximization, increases in expected mortality increase the likelihood of transferring wealth to the next generation along both the intensive and the extensive margins.
+The size of the inter-vivos transfer and the bequest are positively related to the wealth of the parent and the severity of the diagnosis--irrespective of diagnosis-specific demand for informal care.
 Using a structural life-cycle model, I estimate the bequest parameters that are consistent with the causal effect estimates.

 JEL Classification: D1, D14, D31, E21, I12